-Welcome to the laboratory of Saurabh Sinha at the University of Illinois, Urbana-Champaign.
+Welcome to the laboratory of Saurabh Sinha at Georgia Tech.

 Our research belongs to the inter-disciplinary field of Bioinformatics, which provides the computational infrastructure for modern molecular biology as it rapidly transforms into a quantitative science.
 The problems that we focus on pertain to the phenomena of gene regulation and its evolution.
 Gene regulation refers to how genes in a cell are switched on or off to determine the cell’s functions.
 It is central to an extraordinary range of biological phenomena from development to disease, as well as the evolution of diverse life forms.
 We develop innovative computational methods, based on probabilistic inference, machine learning, and biophysics-inspired models, to answer unsolved and topical questions related to gene regulation in diverse biological processes.
 We collaborate extensively with experimental biologists for confirmation of predictions made by our models.